 Our Compensation Committee determined that the aggregate economic value of long-term equity incentive compensation awarded to the executive officers should contain a mix of time-vested restricted stock units and performance-based stock units.
 In addition, grants of restricted stock units allow us to offer equity compensation with fewer shares and less dilution to our stockholders, while simultaneously maintaining competitive rewards to retain our executive employee talent.
-As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award approximately 40% to TSR performance-based stock units.
+As a result, the Compensation Committee allocated the value of Mr. Hammer's long-term equity incentive award approximately 40% to TSR performance-based stock unit awards (based on Monte Carlo valuation), 29% to Financial Performance Awards and 31% to restricted stock units.
 The TSR awards vest based on the performance of the Company's stock against the Russell 3000 index over the next three years.
 A third of the grant vests each year based on cumulative performance since the grant date.